Plasterboard Recycling & Disposal

 Can you burn plasterboard?

-By burning plasterboard, you are releasing harmful gypsum particles into the air that act as toxic fumes.
+By burning plasterboard, you will release harmful gypsum particles into the air, contributing to air pollution and releasing toxic fumes.

-Safely dispose of plasterboard at a household waste recycling centre or arrange for it to be collected by a licensed waste carrier to be recycled and restored correctly.
+Safely dispose of plasterboard at a household waste recycling centre, or arrange for it to be collected by a licensed waste carrier, where it will be recycled and disposed of correctly.

 Can I put plasterboard in a skip?